xintron/pycri/README.md

             return 'Welcome {}'.format(nick)

 That's it!
 Now either add the plugin to the PLUGINS-list in settings.py or load the plugin using `!load <plugin>`.
+Remember that the plugins are loaded just as any other module and must be on your python-path.

 This plugin will greet all users joining the channel as well as adding a command (accessible using !greet or the alias !gr) which takes one argument, the nick to greet.

 Dependencies